 Some years ago, a new Chairman was appointed at a company I worked for.
 He knew very little about the employees of the company.
-One of the first things he did was to employ a company to test each employee so that he could grasp who each personal learnt new information.
+One of the first things he did was to employ a company to test each employee so that he could grasp who each person learned new information.
 I now know that this was a learning styles test, very similar to the ‘Index of Learning Styles’ (ILS) developed by Barbara Soloman and Dr Richard Felder.

 The ILS separates an individual’s learning style into 4 dimensions so that they can better understand how they learn and how to get the most from learning new information.

-In my case, I can see that I am generally balanced in the way that I prefer to learn new information, with the exception of the 4th result which shows that I prefer to see the bigger picture initially and then fill in the details later.
+In my case, I can see that I am generally balanced in the way that I prefer to learn new information, with the exception of the 4th result which shows that I prefer to see the bigger picture initially and then fills in the details later.
 This means I may struggle to learn when information is presented in a linear fashion.
 I agree!
-However, this could have a negative affect for me when planning professional development as I may concentrate too much on the end goal and not on the details of how I intend to achieve it.
+However, this could have a negative effect for me when planning professional development as I may concentrate too much on the end goal and not on the details of how I intend to achieve it.

 The diagram on the following page explains the different learning styles.

 It is important to consider how someone learns when developing a personal development plan.
-This may be by presenting information in a way that suits an individual’s learning style, or providing additional training to help an employee improve their learning capability in areas where they may not be confident.
+This may be by presenting information in a way that suits an individual’s learning style or providing additional training to help an employee improve their learning capability in areas where they may not be confident.